uditgt/uditgt/README.md

 Howdy🤠

 I am an experienced Data Scientist who has spent many a years in Fintech and playing with financial datasets.
 It was at UCLA that I began playing with datasets, and I've enjoyed working at the cross-section of business, technology and quantiative analysis since.
-I am passionate about python and data science, and some of my project work is available here - [Data Science using python](https://github.com/uditgt/Data_science_python).
+I am passionate about python and data science, and some of my project work is available here - [Projects](https://github.com/uditgt/Projects) *(curation-in-progress as I find more time)*, [ML using Python](https://github.com/uditgt/ML_python).

-You can also find my posts on [Medium](https://medium.com/@uditg), where I (recently) started sharing my thoughts on applied data science and blockchain, which I find fascinating.
+You can find my posts on [Medium](https://medium.com/@uditg), where I (recently) started sharing my thoughts on applied data science and block-chain, which I find fascinating.
+More to come there.

 📫 Best way to reach me is through [LinkedIn](https://www.linkedin.com/in/uditgt/).
 🌱 I enjoy figuring our new tools and tech.
-At present, I'm learning [Docker](https://www.docker.com/) and [Crypto & Blockchain landscape](https://github.com/uditgt/crypto).
+At present, I'm learning Docker and [Crypto & Blockchain landscape](https://github.com/uditgt/crypto).
 ⚡ I love hiking and am a proud graduate from UCLA Anderson.
 Go Bruins!

 <!--